nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/first-steps-with-studio-technical-documentation-tutorial/validation-workflow-choosing-the-assignee-based-on-a-metadata.md

 {{#> callout type='info' heading='unlock the document'}}

 If you followed the previous tutorial ([Document Locking Right after Its Creation]({{page page='document-locking-right-after-its-creation'}})), your document is locked after is creation.
 The assigned user of the workflow can validate the document but cannot modify it.
-You should probably create an automation chain that uses the operation Document > Unlock and trigger it at the beginning of the worfklow, for instance as the input chain of the validation task.
+You should probably create an automation chain that uses the operation Document > Document.Unlock and trigger it at the beginning of the workflow, for instance as the input chain of the validation task.

 {{/callout}} {{#> callout type='tip' heading='Congratulations'}}